meh187/comp-methods-slingshot/README.md

 4. Parabolic Orbit
 5. Hyperbolic Orbit

 In this notebook, we used Jupiter as an example planet.
-The equations for initial velocity conditions extend to any two interacting objects, but in this case, we set Jupiter at its perihelion location (x0 = 7.4052e11) and gave it different initial tangential velocities to demonstrate how initial velocity affects final trajectory.
+The equations for tangential velocity condition extend to any two interacting objects, but in this case, we set Jupiter at its perihelion location (x0 = 7.4052e11) and gave it different initial tangential velocities to demonstrate how initial velocity affects final trajectory.
 As you can see in the animations (all of which are saved in `Orbit Animations`),